Overview

 Providing files over HTTP

-When a UIX backend server is directly accessible from the frontend via a public IP address, static files are transmitted via HTTP from the backend to the frontend (The graphic is simplified and does not show the HTTP request/response separately):
+When a UIX backend server is directly accessible from the frontend via a public IP address, static files are transferred via HTTP from the backend to the frontend (The graphic is simplified and does not show the HTTP request/response separately):

 HTTP-over-DATEX